RWKV/RWKV-wiki/docs/basic/FAQ.md

 ## Does RWKV support "Training Parallelization"?
 Why does the retnet paper claim otherwise?

 RWKV supports "Training Parallelization" across multiple GPUs via deepspeed.
+And in many cases outperforms transformer in training speed over similar param count.

 This is consistent with the definition [huggingface](https://huggingface.co/docs/transformers/v4.15.0/parallelism), or other [papers](https://www.researchgate.net/figure/Different-Training-Parallelization-Strategies_fig2_334821612)